KIIRTHANA/Fest_Management_System-Web-APP-/README.md

 # Fest_Management_System_Web-APP
 This is a project designed to facilitate the process of registration that happen during Inter and Intra college Fests.
-Backend is yet to be finished.

 <img src="https://i.ibb.co/9VdF7dX/1.png">